Greatest Showman inspiration helped build Norfolk hospital

 NNUH

-The Swedish Nightingale Jenny Ling helped to fund a hospital in the region.
+The Swedish Nightingale Jenny Lind helped to fund a hospital in the region.

 At first she thought someone could stand in the Market Place in Norwich and distribute the money to the poor… and there were plenty of them.